ebocher/webcarto/README.md

 ## Style : ##

-All the css propreties apply to those node are describe in the file:
+All the css proprieties apply to those node are describe in the file:

 > /plugin_menu_gauche/style/style.css